Melvin Gordon III Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 Recent Performances

-- Gordon put together a -4-yard rushing performance in last week's matchup with the Raiders, carrying the ball seven times.
+- In last week's matchup with the Raiders, Gordon racked up -4 yards on seven carries.

-- Gordon has 160 yards on 46 carries (53.3 ypg) with two rushing touchdowns during his last three games.
+- Gordon has run for 160 yards on 46 carries (53.3 yards per game) with two touchdowns on the ground during his last three games.

 Gordon's Denver Teammates